Hawthorns (Year 3)

 Statement:

-In this unit we will be learning the basics of ukulele technique and how to play in time with others.
-We will learn two chords and play 'Best Day of My Life', then add a third chord and play 'I Still Haven't Found What I'm Looking For'.
+After half term we will be learning the basics of ukulele technique and how to play in time with others.
+We will learn two chords and play 'Best Day of My Life', then add a third chord and play "I Still Haven't Found What I'm Looking For'.
 We will learn to read graphic chord shapes, as used in all ukulele and guitar tuition.
-Lessons will start with a focus on Musicianship and the development of musical literacy: reading rhythms from staff notation.

 : How to hold the ukulele and how to refer to the various parts;

-: How to play the ‘C’, ‘F’ and ‘G’ chords
+: How to play the ‘C’, ‘F’ and ‘G’ chords;

-: How to play alongside others whilst maintaining our own part
+: How to play alongside others whilst maintaining our own part.

 Timetable